siderolabs/talos/website/content/v1.8/advanced/install-kubevirt.md

 description: "This is a guide on how to get started with KubeVirt on Talos"
 ---

 KubeVirt allows you to run virtual machines on Kubernetes.
 It runs with QEMU and KVM to provide a seamless virtual machine experience and can be mixed with containerized workloads.
-This guide explains on how to install KubeVirt on Talos.
+T his guide explains on how to install KubeVirt on Talos.

 ## Prerequisites